How To See Who Viewed your Google Doc

 How to See Who Has Shared Your Google Doc

 You can also see who has shared your Google Doc and when.
 You can also see the sharing settings so you can better control access to your document.

 - Click on MyDrive on the left

-- Click the small i button, for Information, on the upper right corner
+- Click the small i button on the upper right corner

 - Click Activity

-- Either click on each file or folder individually, or review the scroll bar to the right of the screen.
-This will show you all recent history.
+- Either click on each file or folder individually or review the scroll bar to the right of the screen.
+This will show you who has shared your doc.

 You can also check from within the document by selecting Share.
 The names of individuals will appear in the popup window.
 If there are multiple people, select a name and the list of all names will appear.

 Your ability to determine who has viewed, shared, and edited your documents is limited if you do not have access to a G Suite account; however, there are still ways to get some basic information.

 By following the steps provided in this guide, you can quickly and easily see who has viewed, edited, are changed your Google Docs document in any way.